 PRACTICE

-PALMYRA PLLC is an award-winning woman-owned WBE-certified full-service design practice that works across disciplines, scales, and typologies.
+PALMYRA PLLC is an award-winning woman-owned full-service design practice that works across disciplines, scales, and typologies.

 The practice, like its founder, is named after the city of Palmyra in present-day Homs Governorate, Syria, a city with an independent streak and an incredibly rich multicultural history.
 The archaeological site of Palmyra, a UNESCO World Heritage Site, was partially destroyed by ISIS in 2015.
 Even in its ruinous state, Palmyra is a palimpsest.
-In our practice we believe that we are never creating in a vacuum and the name of our practice serves as a reminder of that.
+We believe that we are never creating in a vacuum and the name of our practice serves as a reminder of that.

 DESIGN APPROACH